-- D. Contribute to providing a park/open space in every neighborhood creates a new neighborhood park or upgrades an existing neighborhood park - E. Jointly benefit Conservation Commission and Park and Recreation Commission initiatives by promoting recreation, such as hiking, biking, walking, running and boating. - F. Maximize the utility of land already owned by the city (e.g. school property). - G. Promote the use of railroad right-of-ways and other corridors to create safe, local and regional non-motorized alternative transportation routes - H. Interconnect schools, open space, recreation areas and recreational facilities. - I. Expand shoreline bicycle and pedestrian access - J. Improve and protect the waterfront for recreational use, increase/improve access to and enhance the aesthetic experience of the waterfront - K. Maximize universal access - L. Include educational components - M. Include new or improved signage directing people to parks, recreational activities and/or the waterfront, etc. or orient people within parks and recreational areas or along non-motorized routes. - N. Increase pedestrian accessibility and connectivity, provide amenities to pedestrians.
+- D. Contribute to providing a park/open space in every neighborhood creates a new neighborhood park or upgrades an existing neighborhood park - E. Jointly benefit Conservation Commission and Park and Recreation Commission initiatives by promoting recreation, such as hiking, biking, walking, running and boating. - F. Maximize the utility of land already owned by the city (e.g. school property). - G. Promote the use of railroad right-of-ways and other corridors to create safe, local and regional non-motorized alternative transportation routes - H. Interconnect schools, open space, recreation areas and recreational facilities. - I. Expand shoreline bicycle and pedestrian access - J. Improve and protect the waterfront for recreational use, increase/improve access to and enhance the aesthetic experience of the waterfront - K. Provide universal access for all ages; meet ADA accessibility standards - L. Include educational components

+- M. Include new or improved signage directing people to parks, recreational activities and/or the waterfront, etc. or orient people within parks and recreational areas or along non-motorized routes. - N. Increase pedestrian accessibility and connectivity, provide amenities to pedestrians. - O. Comply with the Secretary of the Interiors Standards for Rehabilitation (for structures)